Heymity/Gear-VScode-extension/README.md

 # ModlSupport README

-This is the README for the extension "ModlSupport".
+This is the README for the language support extension "ModlSupport".

 ## Features